 Tom Ryle grew up in the Puget Sound area of Washington State and has been bowhunting public land big game in the Northwest over 30 years.
 His passion for bowhunting has also fueled adventures across the U.S., Canada, and South Africa.
-He is active with Cabela's pro staff, where he puts on educational seminars and demonstrations covering a variety of hunting, cooking, and outdoor pursuit topics.
+He regularly presents a variety of educational seminars and demonstrations covering a variety of hunting, cooking, and outdoor pursuit topics.

-Following his passion, Tom worked with National Bowhunters Hall of Fame inductee, Larry D. Jones, at Wilderness Sound Productions.
-Filming, designing game calls, and many hunting adventures with Larry made this a priceless learning experience early in his bowhunting career.
+In the early 90's, Tom worked with National Bowhunters Hall of Fame inductee, Larry D. Jones, at Wilderness Sound Productions.
+Filming hunting videos, designing game calls, and many hunting adventures with Larry made this a priceless learning experience early in his bowhunting career.

 Later, Tom partnered with Bowhunter Magazine’s Technical Editor, Dave Holt, in Colorado.
-They conducted bowhunting clinics and spent 150+ days afield each year bowhunting, testing new products, and filming promotional videos and target footage for DART Target Systems and Techno Hunt.
+They conducted bowhunting clinics, collaborated on projects, and spent 150+ days afield each year bowhunting, testing new products, and filming promotional videos and target footage for DART Target Systems and Techno Hunt.

-Tom has be active in the hunting industry for many years.
-He is an official measurer for the Pope and Young Club, the National Muzzle Loading Rifle Association, NW Big Game, Inc., and Oregon Shed Hunters.
-Tom is also an IBEP/NBEF certified bowhunter education instructor, USA Archery Level 1 instructor, and long-time supporter of many conservation groups.
-Over the years his articles, artwork, and photographs have been published in a variety of hunting industry magazines, publications, and books.
+Tom is active in conservation work and is an official measurer for the Pope and Young Club, the National Muzzle Loading Rifle Association, NW Big Game, Inc., and Oregon Shed Hunters.
+Tom is also an IBEP/NBEF certified bowhunter education instructor, USA Archery Level 1 instructor, a mentor with First Hunt Foundation, and a long-time supporter of many conservation groups.
+Over the years his articles, illustrations, and photographs have been published in a variety of hunting industry magazines, publications, and books.

 He resides in Olympia, Washington - the heart of the Pacific Northwest - with his wife Wendy and their two amazing daughters, Abbey and Kate.